chaunceygardiner/weewx-loopdata/README.md

 * `day.outTemp.avg`          : 64.7°
 * `day.outTemp.avg.raw`      : 64.711

-Note: these keys are literals.  add_label is not evaluated.
-As such, if you attempt to lookup the key $day.outTemp.avg(add_label=True), no such key will be found.

 In addition to $current and $day, a few special cases are supported:

 * trend.barometerRate